 - Martin Luther King's Birthday

 - Memorial Day

 - Independence Day

-When this holiday falls on a Saturday, the College will observe the holiday on the preceding Friday.
+- When this holiday falls on a Saturday, the College will observe the holiday on the preceding Friday.
 When this holiday falls on a Sunday, the College will observe the holiday on the following Monday.

 - Labor Day

 - Thanksgiving Day

 - The day after Thanksgiving Day

 - Winter Break

-The College will be closed from December 23rd through January 1st for Winter Break.
+- The College will be closed from December 24rd through January 1st for Winter Break.
 Employees will receive compensation for all regular workdays during the period in which the College is closed.
-Essential personnel will be compensated as outlined below.
+Essential personnel will be compensated as outlined below. - Floating Holiday - Each year the College designates one floating holiday.
+The holiday calendar may be found on the College website, under the Human Resources Benefits tab.

-For eligible hourly, non-exempt, part-time employees only, he or she will receive holiday pay for the number of hours normally scheduled to work if a holiday falls on a normally scheduled workday.
+Eligible hourly, non-exempt part-time employees will receive holiday pay for the number of hours normally scheduled to work if a holiday falls on a normally scheduled workday.

-Employees, who work a shift other than days, also are eligible for holiday pay and are subject to the same guidelines as employees who work the day shift.
+Employees who work a shift other than days, are eligible for holiday pay and are subject to the same guidelines as employees who work the day shift.